mrilikecoding/StreamPoseML/docs/source/webapp/installation.rst

    * Pull the necessary Docker images from Docker Hub
    * Start the containers for the API, web UI, and MLflow server
    * Launch the application in your default browser
+   * Use pre-built images rather than building from source code

 3. When you're done, stop the application: